LiangYuxuan/action-generate-luacheckrc/README.md

       uses: actions/checkout@v3
       with:
         repository: FG-Unofficial-Developers-Guild/CoreRPG
-        path: .fg/rulesets/CoreRPG # Getting FG code into your action working directory is up to you.
+        # Getting FG code into your action working directory is up to you.
 This repo is not accessible.
+        path: .fg/rulesets/CoreRPG
         fetch-depth: 0

     - name: Clone FG-Unofficial-Developers-Guild/5E
       uses: actions/checkout@v3
       with:
         repository: FG-Unofficial-Developers-Guild/5E
-        path: .fg/rulesets/DND5E # The ruleset folder in the file path cannot begin with a number or special character.
+        # The ruleset folder in the file path cannot begin with a number or special character.
+        path: .fg/rulesets/DND5E
         fetch-depth: 0

     - name: Clone bmos/FG-CoreRPG-Coins-Weight
       uses: actions/checkout@v3
       with:
         repository: bmos/FG-CoreRPG-Coins-Weight
-        path: .fg/extensions/coinsweight # The extension folder in the file path cannot begin with a number or special character.
+        # The extension folder in the file path cannot begin with a number or special character.
+        path: .fg/extensions/CoinsWeight
         fetch-depth: 0

     - name: Generate new .luacheckrc
       uses: FG-Unofficial-Developers-Guild/action-generate-luacheckrc@v1
       with:
-        target-path: '.luacheckrc' # Optional.
+        # Optional.
 This is the default value.
+        target-path: '.luacheckrc'
-        header-path: '.luacheckrc_header' # Optional.
+        # Optional.
 This is the default value.
+        header-path: '.luacheckrc_header'
-        std: '+dnd5e+coinsweight' # Optional.
+        # Optional.
 Must begin with a +.
-Correct names are the lowercase names of whatever folders you clone into (see DND5E and coinsweight examples above).
+        # Correct names are the lowercase names of whatever folders you clone into.
+        # See the DND5E and CoinsWeight examples above.
+        std: '+dnd5e+coinsweight'

     - name: Create pull request
       uses: peter-evans/create-pull-request@v3